Last updated on August 8th, 2019 at 11:45 am

-It’s hot, but that doesn’t mean you have to seal yourself in air conditioning for the next five months.
+It’s hot, but that doesn’t mean you have to seal yourself in air conditioning for the next three months.
 You can enjoy the natural and authentic Florida, even in the summer.

 Here are six weekend outings that are perfect for a hot, sunny summer weekend: